faiqiqbal37/Shop-First_E-Commerce_App/README.md

-# ShopFirst - Ecommerce Shopping Flutter App
+# ShopFirst - E-commerce Shopping Flutter App

-ShopFirst is a modern and user-friendly ecommerce shopping app built using Flutter, designed to provide a seamless shopping experience for both customers and store owners.
-This open-source project aims to showcase best practices in mobile app development and serve as a foundation for building your own ecommerce applications.
+ShopFirst is a modern and user-friendly e-commerce shopping app built using Flutter, designed to provide a seamless shopping experience for both customers and store owners.
+This open-source project aims to showcase best practices in mobile app development and serve as a foundation for building your own e-commerce applications.

 ## Features